sparkflows/sparkflows-docs/docs/user-guide/export-import/import-workflows.rst

 Import Workflows
 ===============

 Fire Insights enables you to import workflows as JSON files.
-These JSON files can be export to use in another instance of Fire Insights.
+These JSON files can be exported to use in another instance of Fire Insights.

 Below are the steps for importing a workflow.